Sophie Jackson is a dog lover and trainer living in the UK. She competes in agility and obedience with her four dogs.

 One final risk factor for arthritis is controversial.
-The removal of a dog's front dewclaws may predispose that dog to develop arthritis in the wrists, particularly if the dog is involved in high energy activities, such as agility.
-Chris Zink, DVM, of John Hopkins University has written extensively on this topic and the reasons why the lack of front dewclaws could lead to future problems.
+The removal of a dog's front dewclaws may predispose that dog to develop arthritis in the wrists, particularly if the dog is involved in high-energy activities, such as agility.
+Chris Zink, DVM, of John Hopkins University has written extensively on this topic and the reasons that the lack of front dewclaws could lead to future problems.

 Can I Prevent My Dog Getting Arthritis?

 Whether your dog will get arthritis or not is based on a number of factors, some of which may be out of your control.

 If you are buying a puppy, then sourcing one from a breeder who has the sire and dam health tested (this will involve x-raying hips and elbows, and having a vet check their knees, along with DNA tests that are breed-specific) will reduce your odds of having a puppy with a joint issue that can cause arthritis in later life.
 Unfortunately, genetics is complicated and even with health-tested parents, a puppy might have a joint problem, but the risks are far lower than if you buy from a breeder who does no health tests.